golang/proposal/design/12416-cgo-pointers.md

 Go code.
 The proposal tries to catch most cases at build time, by introducing additional type checking rules implemented in cgo.
+It tries to catch all cases at run time, by introducing dynamic checks.

 If we adopt these rules, we can not change them later, except to loosen them.